Explanation of Organic

-Organic certification is the only way you can be sure a company's product truly complies with organic standards.
+Organic certification is the only way you can be sure a company's products truly comply with organic standards.
 No certification = No proof = Not organic.

-Sales of organic products are on the rise, and growth rates average over 20% per year.
-Because of this, many companies are trying to catch this wave by offering "organic" products for sale.
-But what does "organic" mean?
-How do organic standards apply to soap and skin care products?
+Sales of organic products are on the rise, with growth rates averaging over 20% per year.
+Not surprisingly, many companies are trying to catch the wave by offering their own "organic" products for sale – so many that it can become unclear what the word "organic" means when it's used.
+And it raises the question: How do organic standards apply to soap and skin care products?